dzekelid/news/_listings/new-york-times/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/news/master/_listings/new-york-times/name-concept-type-specific-concept-json-get.md
-- name: New York Times Most Shared by Section & Time Period
+- name: New York Times Most Emailed by Section & Time Period
   description: With the Most Popular API, you can get links and metadata for the blog
     posts and articles that are most frequently e-mailed, shared and viewed by NYTimes.co
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/new-york-times-logo.jpg